4eyedglobule/Word-Mayhem/README.md

+##Word Mayhem

-# Game where 2 players (Or 1 lonely player) guesses scrambled words.
+Game where 2 players (Or 1 lonely player) guesses scrambled words.
 Written in Java